Reelgood helps cord cutters find, track and watch content from across streaming services

 The Reelgood website launched into beta last winter, offering a service to seek out shows and movies from then just a handful of the top streaming services, like Netflix, Hulu, Amazon Prime Video and others.

-Today, the site tracks a wider range of streaming sites and apps, including also a large number of sources of free, ad-supported TV – like Fox, CBS, ABC, CW, Crackle and many more.
+Today, the site tracks a wider range of streaming sites and apps, including a large number of sources of free, ad-supported TV – like Fox, CBS, ABC, CW, Crackle and many more.
 It’s also tracking cable TV networks like FX, Starz, Showtime, and HBO.

 When you visit Reelgood for the first time, you can configure which of the services you want it to display by checking off those you subscribe to, in addition to the option to seek out free movies and TV.